 example: <a href="https://www.mozilla.org/>link to Mozilla homepage</a> ↩ </ul>↩ </body>↩</html>

-Note: An attribute missing a closing quote mark can result in an open element, as the rest of the document is interpreted as the attribute's content.
+Note: An attribute missing a closing quote can result in an open element because the rest of the document is interpreted as the attribute's content.

 <ul>element is closed correctly.
 This error comes up because the